 Though his impact has been long term and important to the state of Florida, it was Congressman Frey’s dedication to the youth of America and his commitment to teaching them about public service that has marked his career.
 While in Congress, Frey was instrumental in involving young Americans in their government, and co-authored the 1969 report, Youth of America: Congress Looks at the Campus.
 The report called for the 18-year-old vote, draft reform, expansion of various student loan programs, opposition to repressive legislation against colleges where protests against the Vietnam War took place, and establishment of a Commission on Higher Education.

 Additionally, he established a high school intern program where more than 300 students from his district who were elected by their peers, came to Washington for seven days to learn firsthand about their government.

-He is the founder of the internationally recognized Lou Frey Institute of Politics and Government at the University of Central Florida, which over the last 15 years, has become one of the most important institutes in the nation.
+He was the founder of the internationally recognized Lou Frey Institute of Politics and Government at the University of Central Florida which has become one of the most important institutes in the nation.
 The Lou Frey Institute is a nonpartisan nonprofit which promotes the development of enlightened, responsible, and engaged citizens.
 The Lou Frey Institute continues his work with young Americans.